SSO (Single Sign-On) is a service that allows users to log in to different platforms using a single set of credentials.

 - If you wish to use our built-in Affiliate Management program, you should consider not using the SSO solution, since it will not be feasible to use this feature and track sales.

-- If you select SAML (external IDP) the password update/reset functionality will not be available (applies for the LearnWorlds admin as well).
+- If you enable SAML (external IDP), the LearnWorlds password update/reset functionality will not be available.